camillebaronnet/calculator/README.md

 # Calculator

 Modern calculator build in HTML, CSS and Javascript.
-A custom grammar was build with PegJS.
+A custom grammar was built with PegJS.

 **Demo :** https://camillebaronnet.github.io/calculator/dist/index.html